 As always, this clients knew exactly what kind of music she would like to help celebrate her mother’s birthday.
 It was at St. Maria Goretti Roman Catholic Church in Scottsdale.
 She requested the following music:

 Entrance of the priest: “How Great Thou Art”, a Christian hymn based on a Swedish traditional melody and a poem written by Carl Boberg (1859–1940) in 1885.

-Holy Communion: “Altisimo Senor” (Most High Lord) – have music but need chords written in
+Holy Communion: “Altisimo Senor” (Most High Lord)

 Alleluia Mode VI, a plainchant alleluia setting sometimes known as the Threefold Alleluia.
 The original source is unknown.

-We got there early and played some gentle classical music as guests arrived since we just couldn’t wait to play in that beautiful setting.
-The mass was concluded by the woman of honor and her son making emotional speeches to the guest while they caught the moment on video.
+We got there early and played some gentle classical music as guests arrived, since we just couldn’t wait to play in that beautiful setting.
+The mass was concluded by the woman of honor and her son making emotional speeches to the guests while they caught the moment on video.
 After the service, the family took photos inside the church and then they made a special request.
 They requested that we play “How Great Thou Art” one more time so that they could sing along.
 It was such a touching moment as the whole family joined hands and sung with such emotion.

 We were so honored to add the musical backdrop of this special birthday celebration.
 Contact us to share your ideas for customizing music for your special church service!